amalgam8/amalgam8/README.md

 ## Contributing

 Contributions and feedback are welcome!
-Proposals and Pull Requests will be considered and responded to.
+Proposals and pull requests will be considered.
 Please see the [CONTRIBUTING.md](https://github.com/amalgam8/controller/blob/master/CONTRIBUTING.md) file for more information.